Barkhausen-Institut/usrp_uhd_wrapper/README.md

 ## hardware_tests

 We have some hardware tests, for testing/debugging purposes mainly.
 Samples are dumped as well for better analysis.
-They are to be run from the usrp directly.
+They are to be run from the USRP directly.
 Files are located in the **hardware_tests** folder.

 **Note**: The Usrp service should be stopped for this purpose!

 # For Developers

 In the `snippets` directory, snippets can be found.
 As the testing capabilities for the hardware are strongly limited, the snippets are meant for evaluating the hardware.
-Feel free to play around with it!

 We also have a **debug** folder that contains some files to be used for debugging:

-- tx_stream: streams white noise (mean 0, std 2) that may be analysed with the specci. **note**: undeflow occurs, i.e. samples are not buffered fast enough into the fpga.
-No clue how this can be fixed. however, we hope that the results are still valid...
+- tx_stream: streams white noise (mean 0, std 2) that may be analysed with a spectrum analyzer. **Note**: Underflow occurs, i.e. samples are not buffered fast enough into the FPGA.
+To verify if a signal is sent at all, this is sufficient however

 # Change History